prajwalom/to-do-site/README.md

 * **HTML5:** For the basic structure and content of the web page.
 * **CSS3:** For styling and making the application visually appealing.
-* **JavaScript (Vanilla JS):** For all interactive functionalities, including DOM manipulation, event handling, and data persistence.
+* **JavaScript:** For all interactive functionalities, including DOM manipulation, event handling, and data persistence.

 ## 💻 How to Run Locally